 The good news is that you can change your taste preferences over time.
 Start your exposure to bitter flavors using small doses.
 Just as you have built your appetite for sweet, sour, salty, and umami flavors, you can get used to bitter tastes, knowing they satisfy a natural craving that has been artificially suppressed.

-Our Body Loves and Needs Bitter Flavors for Good Health
+Our Body Needs Bitter Flavors for Good Health

 Bitter flavors stimulate the natural secretion of digestive enzymes in the upper abdomen.
 Bitter tastes and flavors also contribute to natural weight loss through purification and improvement in colonic inertia, a health condition peculiar to our modern lives.